 PIAGGIO BV 200 / 250 / 300 / 350 / 500

-The original BV - the BV200 - was sold from 2004 to 2007.
-Its successor (BV250) was introduced for 2006 and sold through 2010 in the USA (2009 in Canada).
-This means these two scooters were sold alongside each other for 2006 and 2007.
-This overlap let Piaggio clear out the remaining 200 models, while offering the nicely updated BV250 at a premium.
+The original BV, the BV200 (right), was sold from 2003 to 2007.
+Its successor the BV250 (below in navy) was introduced for 2006 and sold through 2010 in the USA (2009 in Canada).
+So these two scooters were sold alongside each other for 2006 and 2007, enabling Piaggio to clear out the remaining 200 models while offering the nicely updated BV250 at a premium.

-The smaller BV scooters (200, 250, 300) received motor changes in parallel to the Vespa GT / GTS series of scooters, so the BV 200 used the same motor as Vespa’s GT200 scooter.
-This engine was actually a larger (198cc) version of the 150cc LEADER motor used in Vespa’s LX 150.
-For 2006, the Vespa GT200 became the Vespa GTS 250 when it received a new 244cc QUASAR motor.
-Accordingly, Piaggio added the same motor to the BV for 2006 and called it the BV250.
-The new motor was a nice set up with 4-valves (instead of 2) and liquid cooling (instead of air).
+The smaller BV scooters (200, 250, 300) received motor changes in parallel to the Vespa GT / GTS series of scooters, so the BV 200 used the same motor as Vespa’s GT200 scooter (and Aprilia Atlantic 200).
+This engine was a larger (198cc) version of the 150cc LEADER motor used in Vespa’s LX 150.
+For 2006, Vespa had a new motor ready for their large frame scooters called the QUASAR motor.
+With its introduction, the Vespa GT200 became the GTS 250, and Piaggio added it to the BV as the BV250 for ’06.
+The BV300 was introduced for 2011 and used a larger 278cc version of the QUASAR motor.

-The original LEADER motor used in the BV200 was a fairly basic powerplant (ie. 2-valves, air cooled, carbureted) but the QUASAR motor used in the 250 and 300 models was a nice step up with 4-valves.
+The QUASAR was an entirely new design that most notably, featured fuel injection instead of a carburetor.
 The QUASAR motors achieved solid power (ie. 22 hp for 244cc), great emissions and average fuel milage for a scooter of this size (around 60 mpg in the real world).
-Top speed for the BV200 and 250 is about 75mph, while the BV300 is capable of 80mph.
+Top speed for the BV200 is about 75 mph, while the 250 and 300 can do up to 80 mph.

-The 2013 BV350 received a great new generation of Piaggio motor.
-This engine is a generous 330cc and boasts both fuel injection and 4-valves for the first time.
-The motor cranks a strong 33.3 HP and 23.8 ft lbs of torque, which is 50% more than the BV250 and within 6 ponies of the heavier BV500.
+The BV350 received a new generation of Piaggio motor.
+This engine is a generous 330cc and cranks a strong 33.3 HP and 23.8 ft lbs of torque, which is 50% more than the BV250 and within 6 ponies of the heavier BV500.
 The torque curve is low and flat, so this motor feels strong across the board all the way to 90mph.
 The CVT transmission is also new and uses a number of clutch plates in an oil bath instead of the traditional dry clutch pad setup.

 If that’s not fast enough, the BV500 is capable of 100 mph with its 39 horsepower and 492cc.
 The BV 500 uses the same ‘MASTER’ engine as Piaggio’s MP3 500 and X9 500 models.
 This engine cranks out 39 horsepower at 7500 RPM, which is enough power for highway driving of any style and typically achieves 50mpg in the real world.
 The smaller BV models can hold their own on the highway, but the BV500 is the one to have if you’re not just looking to survive on the highway but to actually drive at whatever speed you want and pass cars at will